hankertrix/augment-command.yazi/README.md

   the `create` command will create a directory instead of a file, unlike Yazi's `create` command.
-Other that this major difference, the `create` command functions identically to Yazi's `create` command, which means that you can use a trailing `/` on Unix-like systems or `\` on Windows to create a directory.
+Other that this major difference, the `create` command functions identically to Yazi's `create` command, which means that you can use a trailing `/` on Linux and macOS, or `\` on Windows to create a directory.
 It will also recursively create directories to ensure that the path given exists.
   It also supports all the options supported by Yazi's `create` command,